-Prerequisite(s): Algebra I; Geometry; Algebra II
+Precequisite(s): Algebra I; Geometry; Algebra II Precequisite is the preparation for calculus.
+The cou

 Precalculus is the preparation for calculus.
 The course approaches topics from a function point of view, where appropriate, and is designed to strengthen and enhance conceptual understanding and mathematical reasoning used when modeling and solving mathematical and real-world problems.
 Students systematically work with functions and their multiple representations.
 The study of precalculus deepens students' mathematical understanding and fluency with algebra and trigonometry and extends their ability to make connections and apply concepts and procedures at higher levels.
 Students investigate and explore mathematical ideas, develop multiple strategies for analyzing complex situations, and use technology to build understanding, make connections between representations, and provide support in solving problems.